Climber to take climate message on "unique" trek

-KATHMANDU A Sherpa who has climbed Mount Everest a record 21 times, will trek hundreds of kilometres (miles) along some of the world's highest mountains to highlight the impact of climate change on the Himalayas, organisers said on Monday.
+KATHMANDU A Sherpa who has climbed Mount Everest a record 21 times, will trek hundreds of kilometers (miles) along some of the world's highest mountains to highlight the impact of climate change on the Himalayas, organizers said on Monday.

 "During the walk we will see the challenges faced by the local people in dealing with the effects of climate change on the remote and poor foothills of Himalayas," Sherpa told Reuters about the trek beginning next week.